-The Fund has adopted all of the new and revised Standards and Interpretations issued by the Australian Accounting Standards Board (AASB) that are relevant to its operations and effective for the current period.
-These include:
+The Fund has adopted all of the new and revised Standards and Interpretations issued by the Australian Accounting Standards Board (AASB) that are relevant to its operations and effective for the current full year.
+The impact of the adoption is not material to the Fund's financial report in the current or future reporting periods and on foreseeable future transactions.